 The young Church in the United States started contributing to missionary outreach through the Propagation of the Faith as early as 1840.
-Today, as the Pontifical Mission Society for the Propagation of the Faith continues to seek prayer and sacrifice for the world’s Missions – now more than 1,150 dioceses in Asia, Africa, the Pacific Islands and remote regions of Latin America – Pauline’s vision also continues, both in the emphasis on daily prayer and regular sacrifice, and in the universal approach to offering help to all the Missions through one General Fund of Solidarity.
+Today, as the Pontifical Mission Society for the Propagation of the Faith continues to seek prayer and sacrifice for the world’s Missions – now 1,111 dioceses in Asia, Africa, the Pacific Islands and remote regions of Latin America – Pauline’s vision also continues, both in the emphasis on daily prayer and regular sacrifice, and in the universal approach to offering help to all the Missions through one General Fund of Solidarity.

 But Pauline’s job for the Missions didn’t end there.
 She had more to say about the subject – and she said it to just the right person.

 Archbishop Fulton Sheen, now “Venerable” was director of the Pontifical Mission Societies from 1950 – 1966.